pglbiscuite/pglbiscuite/README.md

 # ⛷️ Alexandru Bogdan
 **`Digital Craftsman (Developer/MusicProducer/Creator)`**

 I'm an indie developer and music producer building my version of the digital world one step at a time.
-As I'm just learning, some projects might still followr certain guide-lines and tutorials, but the way I finalize the content is using my own artistic touches.
+As I'm just learning, some projects might still follow certain guide-lines and tutorials, but the way I finalize the content is using my own artistic touches.
 I'll start to publish that content on my YouTube channel soon as well.

 ---